 Repeat after me: Google Adsense is not for everyone.
 While you might be keen on making a buck from Adsense it doesn’t exactly provide the most professional appearance for your website.
 People have become accustomed to it and many spam based sites are using it all over their websites.
 It puts off other advertisers especially if some of the advertisers listed in your Google ads are competitors of potential advertisers.

 Don’t hide your stats or assume that an advertiser is going to email you to request them.
 People don’t have the time or patience for that.
 Give them up front, let them know your audience, demographics, Google PR and Alexa rank.
 They should be able to see clearly how many unique visitors you get and number of impressions.

 Use an about page, contact, privacy and disclaimer.
 Let people know about your blog, who you are and how to contact you.
 Keep your site transparent in how it uses visitor information.
 Any attempt to hide this only increases distrust.

 That’s right.
 Create a (civilized) fight with other blogger if that’s what it takes.
 Nothing wrong with taking pride and standing up straight for your opinion.

 Fact: Fights gain attention, simple and direct.
 In SEO term, this is what we call ‘link baiting’.
-Quoting Robert Scoble, "Truth is, if you bash the SEO world they will all link to you, argue with you, etc." Accept it.
+Quoting Robert Scoble (post no longer found now), “Truth is, if you bash the SEO world they will all link to you, argue with you, etc.” Accept it.
 The Internet crowds love to watch fights and good bloggers should never refuse an (constructive) argument.

 An attractive blog is more than just some nice theme designs and colourful icons.
 It also need to be user-friendly and convenient to use.
 I believe you don’t need me to tell you how important a good site navigation is.
 So let’s talk about the convenience of sharing your content online (which is very important these days).